bosoxfan3/DCG-Client/README.md

 **Make Picks Page:** This page displays the current week of the season and all the matchups for that week.
 All picks must be made before the form can be submitted.
 ![Make Picks Page](/src/screenshots/MakePicks.png)

 **My Picks Page:** Here users can see all of their current picks.
-They can edit the picks and submit the updates, or if they dislike any edits they've made, reset the picks to what they were when the page loaded.
+They can edit the picks and submit the updates; or if they dislike any edits they've made, reset the picks to what they were when the page loaded.
 ![My Picks Page](/src/screenshots/MyPicks.png)